Updated Tuesday, May 26, 2020

 Visitors / Visitation Information

-Effective Friday, March 13, 2020, at 12:00 p.m. and through March 31, 2020, The Forest at Duke is suspending all visitation.
+Effective Friday, March 13, 2020, at 12:00 p.m. and until further notice, The Forest at Duke is suspending all visitation.
 The only exceptions will be for those who are gravely ill or currently enrolled in hospice care.
 Those exceptions must be approved by the Director of Health Services.

 Family members who are taking residents to physician appointments may pick them up via the front entrance but may not enter the building.
 Family members may also pick residents up directly from their cottage homes.

 Some residents have expressed the desire to go off campus with their family for extended visits.
-While we cannot stop them from doing so, we do ask that they consider not returning to campus until after March 31.
+While we cannot stop them from doing so, we do ask that they consider not returning to campus until further guidance from The Forest at Duke.
 If that is not possible, we ask that they please self-isolate upon their return.
 While they may not be sick, they could have been exposed and they could be a carrier, which could put others at risk.

 To keep The Forest community well informed, updates will be distributed to residents via Channel 1390, TouchTown screens, Telephone Emergency Notification System (TENS), and our brightly colored notices, as well as email, when possible.